arthurpsmith/wikidata-tools/APSbot/README.md

 Update wikidata information about organizations from the GRID.ac json dump file.

 # APSbot_grid_create.py
 Create wikidata items about organizations from the GRID.ac json dump file, parsed into a CSV format for processing.
+This script uses WikidataIntegrator instead of pywikibot, so can be run directly ('python APSbot_grid_create.py').